April 15, 2018 Benedictine Circle. Learn more

 Saint Leo Abbey is a Catholic Benedictine abbey.
 The first monks arrived in this area in 1886.

 Attendance at our monthly meetings is always an interesting mix of guests, novices and oblates.
-If you are discerning whether Saint Leo Abbey’s Oblate Sunday program is right for you please register for our e-mail updates and come and join us for our next Oblate Sunday meeting.
+If you are discerning whether Saint Leo Abbey’s Oblate Sunday program is right for you please signup for the free e-mail newsletter and come and join us for our next Oblate Sunday meeting.

 Join the contemplative traditions as a Benedictine oblate -- open to every Christian man and woman.
 Be an oblate!
 There are about 25,000 oblates in the world, 10,000 in the United States.